fnelson4314/Coding-Language-Notes/CodingLanguages/springboot.md

 public interface PlayerRepository extends JpaRepository<Player, Integer> {}
 ```

-- \@Component: Telling spring that this class should be managed by a spring container meaning spring will create an instance of this class and manage its lifecycle
 - \@Autowired: Injects a repository being into the service which will allow it to interact with the database
 ```java
 @Component